The Static Lengthscale Characterizing the Glass Transition at Lower Temperatures

-We have presented a calculation of the typical static lengthscale $\xi$ in a range of temperatures that spans the interval $T\in [0.22,0.50]$.
-We find an increase in $\xi$ by a factor of about 5, being unprecedented at this point in time.
+In conclusion, we have presented a calculation of the typical static lengthscale $\xi$ in a range of temperatures that spans the interval $T\in [0.22,0.50]$, with an increase in $\xi$ by a factor of about 5, being unprecedented at this point in time.
 Whichever model relating this lengthscale to the relaxation time $\tau$ one takes, this increase in $\xi$ is associated with an increase in $\tau$ by a factor between $10^{12}$ and $10^{16}$, meaning that we are able to offer an analysis that is competitive with the best experiments.
-We believe that our analysis excludes the Vogel-Fulcher fit, showing that it predicts a divergence where it does not exist.
-In future work we will present a relationship between the static length $\xi$ and the configurational entropy of the studied system.
-We believe that at the present state-of-the-art of computer power we reach the limit of capability modulo the introduction of new ideas.